 It’s not easy to build a machine learning system.
 A good system needs to do several things right:

 - Feature engineering.
 For example, converting text to a feature vector requires you to precalculate statistics about words.
 This process can be challenging.

 - Model quality.
 Most algorithms require hyper parameters tuning, which is usually done through grid search.
 This process can take hours, making it hard to iterate quickly on ideas.

 - Model training for large datasets.
 The implementations for most algorithms assume that the entire dataset fits in memory in a single process.
 Extremely large datasets, like those we work with at Indeed, are harder to train.

 Fortunately for us, an excellent machine learning system that meets those needs already exists.
 John Langford, a computer science researcher from Microsoft, possesses a rare combination of excellence in machine learning theory and programming.
-His command line tool, Vowpal Wabbit (VW), implements state–of–the–art techniques for building generalized linear models and includes useful features such as a flexible input data format.
+His command line tool, Vowpal Wabbit (VW), implements state-of-the-art techniques for building generalized linear models, including feature hashing, adaptive bound optimization, normalized online learning, and online importance weight aware updates.
+It also includes useful features such as a flexible input data format.
 VW has garnered a lot of attention in the machine learning community and enjoys success in the industry.

 Benefits of Vowpal Wabbit